I remember consulting with a career coach in my twenties.

 If you want to write the next blockbuster novel, you’d better assess your current skill set:

-- How well do you understand character arcs and classic story structure?
+- How well do you understand narrative arcs, character arcs, and classic story structure?

 - What do you know about your genre?